sshoogr/sshoogr/README.md

 You can also pass a list of commands in an array:

     exec([
      'ls -la',
      'date'
     ])

 The `exec` behavior can also be controlled with additional named parameters given to the method.
-For example, in order to hide commands output you can use the following syntax:
+For example, in order to hide commands output, you can use the following syntax:

     exec(command: 'ls –la', showOutput: false)

-Parameter names match the ones specified in "Configuration options" section for the `execOptions`, and all can be used to override default settings for specific commands.
+The additional Parameter names are specified in the "Configuration options" section for the `execOptions`.
+They can all be used to override default settings for specific commands.

 In the same way, you can also define common parameters for a block of commands passed as an array:

     exec(showOutput: false, command: [
      'ls -la',
      'date'
     ])

 Also you can get access to command output, exit code and exception thrown during command execution.
 This can be useful for implementing logic based on a result returned by the remote command and/or parsing of the output.
 For example,

     def result = exec(command: '/usr/bin/mycmd', faileOnError: false, showOutput: false)